 Water quality classifications will be applied through the MEP to all water and coastal waters.
 The classifications will, as a minimum, reflect the management purposes set out in Policy 15.1.1.
-However, particular waterbodies and coastal waters may support other natural and human use values and it is appropriate for these values to be reflected in any classification.
+However, particular waterbodies and coastal waters may support other freshwater values and it is appropriate for these values to be reflected in any classification.
 This means that many waterbodies and coastal waters will have multiple classifications.
-For those waterbodies or coastal water experiencing degraded water quality, the classifications will reflect the natural and human use values that are to be restored.
-Water quality standards will apply to each classification.
-See Appendix 5 for waterbody and coastal water specific values, classifications and water quality standards.
+For those waterbodies or coastal water experiencing degraded water quality, the classifications will reflect the freshwater values that are to be restored.